lubuntu-team/manual/source/2/2.4/2.4.10/Kvantum-Manager.rst

 To use a normal weight font for push buttons check the :guilabel:`Normal font for default push buttons` checkbox.
 To not use icon on push buttons check the :guilabel:`Iconless push buttons` checkbox.
 To not use icon for menus check the :guilabel:`Iconless menus` checkbox.

+To save your changes to your theme press the :guilabel:`Save` button.
+To change back to how your application themese were before press the :guilabel:`Restore` button.

 To choose to launch a particular application in a certain theme use the :guilabel:`Application Themes` tab.
 To choose which theme to launch a particular application in select the theme under :guilabel:`Installed Theme`.
 Then list which applications you want the theme to be in in the :guilabel:`Application(s)` field.
 To clear what applications you have in a list press the :guilabel:`Remove List` button.
 To save your current list of applications to be launched with a theme press the :guilabel:`Save` button.

 Version